spozi/EfficientDyNN/README.md

         c.
 Install necessary library
         d.
 Save it as image and deploy it on x86-64 server
 3. Profile of each pretrained model

+# Requirements
+1. TVM is build and installed in your environment.